enisdenjo/graphql-ws/docs/interfaces/_client_.clientoptions.md

 # Interface: ClientOptions

-Configuration used for the `create` client function.
+Configuration used for the GraphQL over WebSocket client.

 ## Hierarchy